rust-unofficial/patterns/src/idioms/module-companion.md

 ### Clean call sites

-The *module-companion* can be used to define a "parameter object" pattern, which can help in reducing the number of arguments passed to the *accompanied function*.
-This can make the call sites cleaner and more readable.
+The *module-companion* can be used to define a struct for the "parameter object" pattern, which can help in reducing the number of arguments passed to the *accompanied function*.
+This can make the call sites cleaner and more readable due to the "syntactic" parallelism (`my_fn::Args { ... }` and `my_fn()`).

 ## Drawbacks